-The "Modern" Bulls Head will be serving Rusholme curries in the newly converted dining rooms.
-These will be prepared by Rusholme restaurant trained staffand served from 6.30 pm weekdays and 2.30 pm on Sundays.
+The "Modern" Bulls Head will be serving both Halal and None Halal (Your Choice) curries in the newly converted dining rooms.
+These will be prepared by Rusholme restaurant trained staff and served from 6.30 PM weekdays and 2.30 PM on Sundays.

-On the second floor it has 4 modern en-suite rooms and dining room (see accommodation pages
+On the second floor The Bulls Head Inn has 4 modern en-suite rooms and dining room (see accommodation pages)

 With this being a dog friendly Inn (dog biscuits on request at the bar.) dogs are welcome to stay at the Bull but prior arrangements must be made when booking.